 11-09-1947 Kate Clinton – Born in Buffalo, New York, She is an American comedian specializing in political commentary from a gay/lesbian point of view.
 She began her stand up career in 1981 using her lesbianism, Catholicism, and current politics for her jokes.
-She has been with her partner Urvashi Vaid since 1988.
+She was with her partner Urvashi Vaid from 1988 until Vaid passed away in May, 2022, from cancer.
 Clinton’s 2006 tour marked her 25th anniversary as a professional stand-up comedian.
 Clinton works extensively with social justice and nonprofit organizations, and has been a regular MC at major fundraising events and dinners for groups like the NYC LGBT Center; the National Center for Lesbian Rights; the ACLU; Out & Equal, among others.

 11-09-1905 – 08-27-1969 Erika Mann – Born in Munich, Germany.
 She was a German actress and writer, the eldest daughter of novelist Thomas Mann.
 In 1936, she escaped Nazi Germany, going to Zurich.
 She was the last of the Mann family to leave Germany and she saved many of Thomas Mann’s papers from their Munich home.
 In 1937, she went to New York where she lived with her lover Therese Giehse, along with other artists in exile.
 After WWII, she was one of the few women who covered the Nuremberg Trials.
 She had numerous affairs with women, including journalists Betty Knox and Annemarie Schwarzenbach.
 In 1935 she married English poet W.H.
 Auden in order to get her British citizenship.
 It was a marriage of convenience, as Auden was gay.
 She and Auden never lived together, but remained friends and stayed technically married until Erika’s death.